Blackhawks Zamboni Driver Has Kept Ice Clean For Over 40 Years

 Ahearn, who has seen it all, said he’s called in to consult on ice rinks across Illinois, all the way up to small hockey towns north of Madison, Wisconsin.
 He’s a regular problem-solver at rinks in Carol Stream, Drowners Grove, Gurnee, Willowbrook, Franklin Park and Cicero, teaching the kids “who will listen” how to run a Zamboni or lace up their first skates.

-Ahearn’s house in the woods near Watsea, Illinois, is far enough south so “the rink people don’t bother me too much,” he said.
+Ahearn’s house in the woods near Watseka, Illinois, is far enough south so “the rink people don’t bother me too much,” he said.

 He keeps a spare Zamboni machine in his garage.